 Unfortunately, using pharmaceutical drugs can leave the patient with common side effects, including digestive problems, depression, greater anxiety and in some cases constipation or diarrhoea …Read on »

 “All my life I had been looking for something and everywhere I turned someone tried to tell me what it was.
 I accepted their answers too, though they were often in contradiction and even self-contradictory.
 I was naïve.
 I was looking for myself and asking everyone except …Read on »

 Parents tend to set the standards from a very early age.
-But one of the most important factors of any child’s upbringing is what that child is exposed to from childhood into adulthood, therefore it’s important we set the right standards.
+But one of the most important factors of any child’s upbringing is what that child is exposed to, from childhood into adulthood, therefore it is important that as parents we set the right standards.

 Children are not only influenced by their parents, but by other family members including their grandparents, aunts and uncles etc. Those influences will also have an impact, so it’s important they …Read on »